 *Categories based on the National Assocation of Colleges and Employers (NACE) key competencies.

-Contact Co-Director Samantha Koury at spkoury@buffalo.edu for additional information on enrolling a team in the trauma-responsive strategies micro-credential training.
+Contact Samantha Koury, co-director of UB's Institute on Trauma and Trauma-Informed Care, at spkoury@buffalo.edu for information on enrolling a team in the Trauma-Responsive Strategies micro-credential training.